b1conrad/logging/README.md

 Go to that pico's Testing tab, and click the checkbox beside `logging`.

-Enter a URL like the one below where prompted, and click the `logging/import` button.
+Enter a URL like the one below where prompted, and click the `fmtLogs` link.

 ```
 http://localhost:8080/Bob.log